xtendui/xtendui/src/gatsby/markdown/components/sticky-flow/index.md

 category: "Scroll"
 parent: "StickyFlow"
 title: "StickyFlow"
-description: "Advanced animation for postion sticky to show content on scroll for better usability."
+description: "StickyFlow is a plugin that enhance css sticky position by making it scroll the content also if overflowing the window."
 ---

-StickyFlow is a standalone plugin that enhance **css sticky position** by making it **scroll the content also if overflowing the window**.

 ## Javascript